cyverse-education/usfs/docs/step6.md

 5. Next, under 'Permissions' choose what permission you want to grant the person you are sharing this file with.
 6. Once you are finished, click Done to begin sharing.
 The user will be notified that a file has been shared with them.

 !!!
-Tip "See more on in the [Data Store Guide](https://learning.cyverse.org/ds/)."
+Tip "See more on in the [Data Store Guide](https://learning.cyverse.org/ds/share/#share-a-filefolder-in-the-discovery-environment-with-another-cyverse-user-or-group){target=_blank}."

 ------------------------------------------------------------------------

 ### Self Assessment Questions

 ???
-Question "Use the `readme.txt` file from Data Management I and apply the metadata correctly to your file using the DE"
+Question "Use the `README.md` file from [Data Management I](step4.md) and apply the metadata correctly to your file using the DE"

     ???
 Success "Answer"